ajchan06/streamiq-database-system/README.md

-# StreamIQ Project 2 – Music Streaming Database System
+# StreamIQ – Music Streaming Database System (Project 2)

 ## Overview
 StreamIQ is a relational database system designed for a music streaming platform.
 It models core entities such as users, artists, albums, songs, playlists, and listening history, while supporting analytics, recommendations, and royalty tracking.